GJB1: Gene

 The gene that encodes the human GJB1 protein is found on the X chromosome, on the long arm at position q13.1, in interval 8, from base pair 71,215,212 to base pair 71,225,215.

 Mutations

-Approximately four hundred type X Charcot-Marie-Tooth causing mutations have been identified within the GJB1 gene, and it is the only known gene to be associated with this disease,.
+Approximately four hundred mutations within the GJB1 gene have been identified as causing type X Charcot-Marie-Tooth disease, and it is the only gene known to be associated with this disease.
 The majority of these mutations only change a single amino acid within the protein chain, which result in a different protein being produced.
 Mutations within the GJB1 gene consist of novel, missense, double-missense, amino acid deletion, nonsense, frameshift, and in-frame deletions/insertions.
 These mutations most commonly result in proteins that work incorrectly, less effectively, degrade faster, are not present in adequate numbers or may not function at all.